 When a spare fuel tank, dropped by an Israeli F-16 was shot down, Baztab news agency declared the shot object as an Israeli helicopter.
 Meanwhile on July 20 th , Iranian news agency Farda reported that a fatwa has been issued by Association of Rabbis in the West Bank, which calls for the killing of Lebanese and Palestinian civilians, as allowed under “Jewish law”.

 Despite the bombastic claims, the levels of concern in Tehran have been rising.
 This can be witnessed by the fact that Iran felt the need to embark on a disinformation campaign, whose validity could so easily be questioned.

-Results so far The current conflict, which almost certainly took part with Iran's agreement, is not wielding many positive results for Iran.
+The current conflict, which almost certainly took part with Iran's agreement, is not wielding many positive results for Iran.

 Iran intended to use the current conflict as a tool to bolster its deterrence image.
 The kidnappings which were followed by Katyusha missile attacks were meant to send a message to Jerusalem.
 This message meant to say “stop threatening us, and forget about attacking our nuclear installations, because we could cause you severe pain”.
 Instead, by initiating the attack, Iran gave Israel a pretext to attack its military capability in Lebanon, and to cause damage to it.
 This bolstered Israel's deterrence at the expense of Iran and Hezbollah's.

 Furthermore, Israel used this opportunity to send its own message to Tehran.
 Through its tough response, Israel military informed Iran that “We are ready to respond very harshly to any kind of threat.
 Bear that in mind before you attack us again”.